avcor/obsidian/forexRetest/Patterns/SMA/SMA-50 Already Direction.md

 - This could be combined with [[RSI Under Threshold]]
 	- Up Trend -> Price goes under trend
 	- Down Trend -> vice-versa
+- (Experimental) If RSI is oversold in a trend, there could movement sideways for some time

 ### Conditions
+- 1 month duration for a particular direction, after that there is side wave.
+At the end of month movement starts to change toward side waves.
 - Up Trend
 	- Up Trend -> Sideways -> Up Trend (low chances)
 	- Up Trend -> Sideways -> Down Trend (mid chances)